celaut-project/celaut-architecture/README.md

 - **Payment Mechanisms**:
     Beyond reputation, cooperation between nodes and services is also facilitated through payment systems.
 When a node executes a service or when services interact with each other, compensation can be exchanged for resources used or tasks completed.
 These payments create a direct incentive for nodes to contribute resources and for services to deliver value, encouraging collaboration and fair exchanges across the network.
 Payment mechanisms ensure that resource allocation is efficient, allowing nodes and services to operate based on their strengths and capacities.

-These mechanisms are described in more detail later, providing the economic framework that ensures the viability of *Cel-aut*’s decentralized approach.
+These mechanisms are described in more detail later, providing the economic framework that ensures the viability of *Celaut*’s decentralized approach.
 Similarly to how two nodes communicate without needing to agree on a specific protocol, these systems operate independently of the core architecture.
 The rationale behind this separation, and the way it allows flexibility and adaptability in interactions, is further explained below.

 **Bridging the Conceptual and Practical**

-The design of *Cel-aut* reflects the underlying principles of cellular automata: simple rules at the node and service level lead to a complex, adaptive system.
-By decentralizing control, simplifying interactions, and ensuring deterministic behavior, *Cel-aut* creates a flexible framework for software distribution and automation.
+The design of *Celaut* reflects the underlying principles of cellular automata: simple rules at the node and service level lead to a complex, adaptive system.
+By decentralizing control, simplifying interactions, and ensuring deterministic behavior, *Celaut* creates a flexible framework for software distribution and automation.
 This allows services to focus on their core functions while nodes manage the orchestration and distribution, leading to a system that can adapt and scale as new requirements emerge.

-**Real-World Impact of *Cel-aut***
+**Real-World Impact of *Celaut***

-The architecture of *Cel-aut* enables faster iteration and experimentation, much like running simulations in a controlled environment.
+The architecture of *Celaut* enables faster iteration and experimentation, much like running simulations in a controlled environment.
 This makes it particularly valuable for scenarios where rapid deployment and testing of new methods are crucial.
-With the capabilities provided by modern computing, *Cel-aut* can leverage these principles to simulate complex systems in ways that were previously unimaginable, offering new ways to improve efficiency and performance in various industries.
+With the capabilities provided by modern computing, *Celaut* can leverage these principles to simulate complex systems in ways that were previously unimaginable, offering new ways to improve efficiency and performance in various industries.

 This architecture allows services to focus on their functionality, without worrying about the underlying infrastructure.
 Nodes, for their part, can efficiently manage the execution of instances, without worrying about their usefulness.